Skip to content

 Axis management

 MUI X Charts take a flexible approach to axis management, with support for multiple axes and any combination of scales and ranges.
+See the Axis documentation for complete details.

 TypeScript